 - FAFSA, using Syracuse University’s School Code: 002882.

-- College Scholarship Service (CSS)/Financial Aid PROFILE, using Syracuse University’s School Code: 2823.
-The required CSS/PROFILE processing fee may be waived by CSS if you’re a U.S. citizen or eligible noncitizen, first-time college applicant whose family has limited income and assets.
+- College Scholarship Service (CSS) Profile, using Syracuse University’s School Code: 2823.
+The required CSS Profile processing fee may be waived by CSS if you’re a U.S. citizen or eligible noncitizen, first-time college applicant whose family has limited income and assets.